alfa-bank-dev/build-front-container/README.md

 *Warning!* build project inside container works very slow with docker-machine on Mac.

 This module implements the process of bulding container for front applications.
-You can read the details in build-and-deploy.md in this repo.

 ## Options